One teenager in a skirt.

-Born a Crime: Stories from a South African Childhood by Trevor Noah has been selected as UNC Charlotte’s Common Reading Experience text for Fall 2018.
-This engaging, compelling memoir from the host of The Daily Show provides ample opportunities for discussions of systemic inequalities and cultural diversity, a major goal of the UNC Charlotte Common Reading Experience.
-The committee is excited to see what instructors who adopt the text (in whole or in part) will be able to do for and with their students to increase their understanding of a complex world.
-We encourage wide-scale campus engagement with Born a Crime, and we hope that this text will be widely referenced by those who teach first-year students.
+The 57 Bus by Dashka Slater has been selected as UNC Charlotte’s Common Reading Experience text for Fall 2020.
+The committee is confident that this sensitive, powerful book will spark discussions of systemic inequalities, cultural diversity, and self-awareness.
+We are excited to see what instructors who adopt the text will be able to do for and with their students to increase their understanding of a complex world.
+We encourage wide-scale campus engagement with, and first-year course adoption of, The 57 Bus.

 Former Common Reading Experience Selections

 |2019||Spare Parts: Four Undocumented Teenagers, One Ugly Robot, and the Battle for the American Dream, by Joshua Davis|

 |2018||Born a Crime: Stories from a South African Childhood, by Trevor Noah|